Exact answer: 6-12 years

 Those who make it through their first year in the wild can expect to live for another six to twelve years.
 This is because they have learned to deal with the rigors of life in the wild, where predators continuously threaten them.

-So, depending on their species, how long do squirrels live in the wild and captivity?
+So, how long do squirrels live in the wild and captivity, depending on their species?
 Let’s see what we can find out!

 How long do squirrels live chart: Squirrels based on their species